PaNOSC-ViNYL/ase/doc/ase/cluster/xrdebye.rst

   print('Cu Kalpha1 wavelength: %f Angstr.' % wavelengths['CuKa1'])

 The dependence of atomic form-factors from scattering vector is calculated based on coefficients given in ``waasmaier`` dictionaty according [Waasmaier1995]_ if method of calculations is set to 'Iwasa'.
-In other case, the atomic factor is equal to atomic number and angular damping factor is ommited.
+In other case, the atomic factor is equal to atomic number and angular damping factor is omitted.

 The XrDebye class members